LaboratorioPAROLE/cosi/README.md

 COSÌ consists of **two parts**:

-1. **Website**
+## Project Structure

+- **Website** *(to be developed)*
-   - User interface to explore each DM’s frequency, functions, and usage profiles.
+    - Planned: A user interface to explore each DM’s frequency, functions, and usage profiles.

-2. **Open Repository**
+- **Open Repository**
-   - Data files, annotation guidelines, substitution test results, and occurrence contexts.
+    - Includes: Data files, annotation guidelines, substitution test results, and occurrence contexts.

 For each DM, you will find: